Essad Toptani: Death

 On 13 June 1920, Avni Rustemi shot and killed Toptani in Paris when he left the Hotel Continental.
 Toptani was buried in the Serbian Military section of the Thiais cemetery in Paris, after staying for a long time unburied in the mortuary.

 Legacy

 Awards

 For his service in the Greco-Turkish War (1897), the High Porte awarded him with the Order of Osmanieh of 2nd Class and afterwards he was ranked Miralay.
 Furthermore, for his contribution in the Macedonian front as an ally of the Entente, he was awarded with the title Officier of the Legion of Honour and with the Croix de Guerre.
 He was awarded Order of the White Eagle.
+A street in Belgrade's municipality of Voždovac is named Esad Pašina in his honor.

 Historical

 Edith Durham described Toptani as "a strange relic of the middle ages ... one with the handsome swashbucklers who sold themselves and their services to the rival monarchs, princelings and dukes in the fifteenth and sixteenth centuries, and cheerfully transferred themselves to the enemy if he offered better pay – men in whom the sense of nationality was not developed at all, and whose sense of honor was, to put it mildly, deficient."